 Things to do nearby The Steading

-The Steading is right on the doorstep of the Eden Valley.
-This undiscovered gem is a beautiful area of Cumbria typified by gentle rolling lowlands and the picturesque river flowing through the middle.
-The Eden Valley is bounded on either side by hills with the Lake District to the west and the Peninnes to the east.
-The tranquil gentle hills offer many great walks and the quiet country lanes are ideal for cycle touring.
-One of the best ways to see the valley is by train setting off from Carlisle and travelling south towards the Yorkshire Dales.
-The heritage line runs steam services alongside a regular timetable.
+The Eden Valley is an undiscovered gem, a beautiful area of Cumbria typified by gentle rolling lowlands and the picturesque river flowing through the middle.
+It is bounded by Lake District hills to the west and the Pennines to the east.
+These offer many great walks and the quiet country lanes are ideal for touring by cycle.
+One of the best ways to see the valley is on the Carlisle to Settle line, which runs steam services alongside a regular timetable.
+With its stunning scenery and picturesque stations, it will definitely be a journey to remember!